How Long Should You Wear Compression Socks After Surgery? Removal Guidelines by Surgery Type

 Undergoing surgery can be a big step.
 Post-operative care is crucial for a smooth return to health.
 One common, yet often confusing, part of this care involves compression stockings.

 These special socks provide gentle support.
 They promote healthy blood flow.
 They also reduce swelling.
 And they help stop serious problems like blood clots.
-Many people wonder, "When can I safely take them off?"
-This guide will help you understand that process.
+Many people search for answers like when to stop DVT socks or how long to wear surgical stockings after an operation.”

 This information comes from our long experience in making compression socks.
 We understand how important they are for recovery.